Humhu/fieldtrack/README.md

 ## Transition Covariance Rates
 The fieldtrack filters operate in continuous time.
 Thus, instead of using a fixed transition covariance, we use transition covariance *rates* that are scaled linearly with the transition time length.

+## Log-Likelihood Gating
+Outlier observations can be detected and rejected by computing their log-likelihood according to the current filter belief state.
+Unfortunately there is not really a useful scale to interpret log-likelihood values by, so you will have to experiment and see what works.

+## Velocity Integration
+The pose filter can optionally subscribe to a velocity message topic and integrate velocities to perform predict steps in between observations.
+The velocity integrator buffer is also cloned as part of the buffered-cloning filter operation.
+Integration of displacements and covariances is performed with zero-order-hold interpolation.
+For more information see `argus_utils/geometry/VelocityIntegrator.hpp`.

 # Usage
 ## Specifying Matrices
 Fieldtrack uses the argus_utils parameter reading tools for loading covariance matrices.
 In short, diagonal N by N matrices can be specified with an array of N floats (inf and nan are parseable as well), and dense N by N matrices can be specified row-major with an array of N * N floats.
 For more details, refer to [argus_utils](https://github.com/Humhu/argus_utils).

+## Specifying Dimensions
+The velocity filter can use specific parts of a message to generate observations.
+This is especially useful in 2D mode, or for partial observations.
+The message parts are specified using *dimensional specification strings*, which are in the form (pos, ori)\_(x, y, z)\_(order).
+The first part (pos, ori) specifies if the position or orientation derivative should be looked at.
+The second part (x, y, z) specifies which component of the derivative to look at.
+The third part (order) specifies which order of derivative should be looked at, with 1 meaning velocity and 2 meaning acceleration.

+ROS velocity message types (`geometry_msgs/TwistStamped`, etc.) support all velocity derivatives.
+The `sensor_msgs/Imu` message has orientation velocity derivatives and linear acceleration derivatives.
+For example, `pos_x_2` refers to the linear x acceleration, and `ori_y_1` refers to the orientation y velocity.

 ## Specifying Update Sources
 Observation update sources for fieldtrack filters are specified with nested blocks of private parameters in ~update_sources.
 The format is illustrated below.

+### Common
 * `~update_sources/[name]`: The block entrypoint is also the name of the source for debug purposes
 * `~update_sources/[name]/type`: ('pose', 'pose_with_cov', 'transform', 'imu', 'twist', or 'twist_with_cov') The topic message type
 * `~update_sources/[name]/topic`: (string) The message topic path from the node namespace (not private)
 * `~update_sources/[name]/buffer_size`: (unsigned int, default 10) The subscription topic buffer length
 * `~update_sources/[name]/min_log_likelihood`: (float, default -inf) Likelihood gating threshold for observations

+### Velocity Only
+* `~update_sources/[name]/observed_dims`: (array of string) Array of dimension specification strings identifying which components of the observation to use

+### Pose Only
+* `~update_sources/[name]/invert_transform`: (bool, default false) Whether to invert the direction of the pose messages received, flipping the observer and target and inverting the pose
+* `~update_sources/[name]/reference_frame`: (string, default '') The fixed observer frame to use for `geometry_msgs/PoseStamped` and `geometry_msgs/PoseStampedWithCovariance` messages

+### Covariances
 Observation covariances are populated in one of three ways: pass-through, fixed, or adaptive.
 Each mode and their parameters are detailed below:

 * `~update_sources/[name]/mode`: ('pass', 'fixed', 'adaptive') The observation covariance type